Städtisches Hallenbad

 Worth knowing

-Light, air and sun was the motto of the Lebensreform, a collective movement of alternative lifestyles that began in Germany in the late 19th century in step with the development of social democracy.
+"Light air and sun" was the motto of the Lebensreform, a collective movement of alternative lifestyles that began in Germany in the late 19th century in step with the development of social democracy and the rise of the bourgeoisie.
 People wanted to distance themselves from what Max Weber described as the Protestant ethic, industry, time clocks and, in general, rapid technological progress with all its effects on people and the social fabric.
-People as individuals, not their economic performance, should once again take centre stage.
-This gave rise to vegetarianism, nudism, garden cities, various esoteric movements and other alternative lifestyles that have survived in one form or another to this day.
+The culture of the old society, in which the nobility and clergy stood above the rest of society, was to be overcome.

 Josef Prachensky (1861 - 1931), the father of architect and town planner Theodor Prachensky, was a well-known Innsbruck representative of the Lebensreform and social democracy.
 He grew up in German-speaking Bohemia, then part of the Austro-Hungarian Empire.
 As a trained book printer, he discovered the labour movement during his wanderings in Vienna during the book printers' strike.
 After marrying a Tyrolean woman, he settled in Innsbruck, where he worked as an editor for the Social Democratic People's newspaper for Tyrol and Vorarlberg worked.
 Josef Prachensky supported the Arbeiter-Consum-Vereinwhich Tyrolean labourers' bakery and founded the catering business "Non-alcoholic", which aimed to improve general health in the spirit of the life reform movement and socialism.
-Friedrich Engels (1820 - 1895), the co-author of the Communist Manifesto, had already recognised schnapps and brandy as an evil of the working class in the first half of the 19th century, as the world revolution could hardly be carried out by alcoholics.
-Prachensky was involved in the founding of the Tyrolean Social Democratic Party in 1890 and, after the First World War, in the founding of the Tyrolean Republican Defence League the left-wing counterpart to the right-wing Heimwehr organisations.
-One of his particular concerns was the restriction of the church on school education, which was still very high in the 19th and early 20th century, even in the actually liberal Innsbruck, which had to adhere to the national school regulations.
+Friedrich Engels (1820 - 1895), the co-author of the Communist Manifestohad recognised schnapps and brandy as an evil of the working class in the first half of the 19th century.
+Socialism shared the goal of getting people away from alcohol with church organisations, like so many other things.
+The communist revolution was no more feasible with addicts than a virtuous, God-pleasing life.

 Sporty Innsbruck